ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/filediroutsidepub.md

 ### Text / XML

-For this example we the sitemap.xml located in /var/www/vhosts/example.com/htdocs/.
+For this example we will use sitemap.xml which is located in /var/www/vhosts/example.com/htdocs/.
 This file will produce a 404 as it's not located in the pub directory (/var/www/vhosts/example.com/htdocs/pub/):

 ```bash
  ~]$ curl -I www.example.com/sitemap.xml